AndreasDanga/AndreasDanga/README.md

 - 🌱 I’m currently learning **More Python, More SQL, Azure**

-- 👨‍💻 All of my projects are available at HIER MACHST DU IO REIN [https://github.com/AndreasDanga](https://github.com/AndreasDanga)
+- 👨‍💻 All of my projects are available at [https://github.com/AndreasDanga](https://github.com/AndreasDanga)

 - 🚀 You can have a look at my certifications and badges here: [Credly](https://www.credly.com/users/andreas-dangaris)